 *Not officially ranked with J.D.
 Power due to eligibility restrictions

-Though not officially ranked due to their eligibility requirements, USAA is consistently one of the highest scoring carriers among the J.D.
+Though not officially ranked due to their eligibility requirements, USAA is consistently one of the highest-scoring carriers among the J.D.
 Power customer satisfaction scores in all regions of the country.
 While customer service appears to be a top priority for the carrier, not everyone qualifies for coverage.
-USAA is currently available for active and retired military personnel and their immediate families.
-The qualification requirements may make many Utah drivers ineligible, but if you do meet the eligibility criteria, you will have full access to USAA’s coverage options, multiple discounts and highly-rated mobile app.
+USAA is only available for active-duty and retired military personnel and their immediate families.
+The qualification requirements may make many Utah drivers ineligible, but if you do meet USAA’s eligibility criteria, you will have full access to its coverage options, multiple discounts and highly-rated mobile app.
 This insurance company also offers a variety of other products including home and life insurance, online banking and retirement plans.
 The financially-strong company is rated A++ (Superior) by AM Best, the highest level available.

 Learn more: USAA Insurance review

 Drivers in Utah may consider getting a quote from Geico if they are looking for some of the least expensive premiums.
 Geico offers a multitude of discounts, which is one reason why rates tend to be lower.
 Discounts include affiliation savings, multi-vehicle and bundling, to name a few.
 Geico also has a highly-rated mobile app and was awarded the top spot with the 2021 J.D.
 Power U.S. Insurance Digital Experience Study in the service category.
 While Geico primarily interacts with consumers online and via telephone, it has several local agents across Utah for customers who like to handle their insurance needs in person.
 The carrier also has a highly-rated mobile app where you can request a quote, update your policy, order roadside assistance or file a claim.
 In addition to auto coverage, the full-lines insurer also offers homeowners, renters, flood, life, motorcycle and boat insurance.
 Geico is rated A++ (Superior) by AM Best for its financial strength.

 Learn more: Geico Insurance review

 Whether you’re looking for a local agent in Utah or prefer using an app or going online for policy management, State Farm likely has an option to match your preference.
-Not only is State Farm the largest provider of auto insurance in the U.S., but it has plenty of coverage options, discounts and driving programs available.
-The popular Drive Safe and Save program and Steer Clear for teens are two examples of programs designed to help drivers in Utah save even more.
-The provider does have the highest premiums in Utah out of the five carriers on our list, according to the rate analysis, but earns higher customer satisfaction ratings from J.D.
+Not only is State Farm the largest provider of auto insurance in the U.S. based on market share, but it has plenty of coverage options, discounts and driving programs available.
+The popular Drive Safe and Save usage-based program and Steer Clear for teens are two examples of programs designed to help drivers in Utah save even more.
+The provider does have the highest premiums in Utah out of the five carriers on our list, according to the rate analysis, but earns excellent customer satisfaction ratings from J.D.
 Power.
 State Farm offers a wide variety of insurance products including home, life, health, boat and motorcycle insurance.
 The company carries an A++ (Superior) financial strength rating from AM Best.

 Learn more: State Farm Insurance review

-Progressive’s average rate of $1,195 per year not only comes in below the state average, but the carrier offers a generous amount of discounts for further savings.
+Progressive’s average rate of $1,195 per year not only comes in well below the state average, but the carrier offers a generous amount of discounts for further savings.
 Discounts range from multi-policy bundling to paying your premiums in full versus monthly installments.
-The company also offers the Snapshot program, which monitors your driving habits and rewards you with additional savings depending on the feedback.
+The company also offers the usage-based Snapshot program, which monitors your driving habits and rewards you with additional savings depending on the telematics program’s feedback.
 Although discounts are plentiful, there are not as many policy personalization options you might find with other carriers.
 Progressive also offers home, condo, renters, motorcycle, travel, health and dental insurance products.
 Progressive is rated A+ (Superior) by AM Best.

 Learn more: Progressive Insurance review

-Allstate has rates that are higher than the state average.
-However, the carrier offers a wide variety of ways to personalize your policy the exact way you want it.
-Drivers in Utah may find the options to be beneficial, especially ones that help them stay within budget.
+Allstate’s average rates are higher than Utah’s state average.
+However, the carrier offers a wide variety of ways to customize your policy to fit your needs.
+Utah drivers may find Allstate’s options to be beneficial, especially ones that help them cut costs and stay within budget.
 Add-ons like the accident forgiveness program, rideshare insurance and custom equipment coverage are a few examples of options available, in addition to a variety of discounts.
 Allstate also offers home, renters, condo, motorcycle, off-road vehicle and term life insurance products.
 The company carries an A+ (Superior) financial strength rating from AM Best.

 Learn more: Allstate Insurance review